Asthma patients in Barrington get short-term relief; prevent long-term damage caused by airway obstruction with effective treatments

 As an asthmatic, you may complain of stubborn mucus that just can’t be coughed up.
 The glands producing this sticky substance work in hyper-drive.
 This mucus causes coughing and further obstructs already inflamed and irritated airways.

 The good news is underlying narrowing and inflammation is reversible.
 In addition to avoiding irritants, allergens and other environmental triggers, Drs.
-Noga Askenazi, Eugenia Hahn, and Dipika Patel can prescribe inhaled, quick-relief medications to immediately relax the muscles and open up your airways.
+Noga Askenazi, and Eugenia Hahn can prescribe inhaled, quick-relief medications to immediately relax the muscles and open up your airways.
 Long-term control medications work over days or weeks to treat the root cause: inflammation.